1 Introduction

 may occur multiple times.

-and stx:namespace-alias
+stx:options and stx:namespace-alias elements are

 allowed as top-level elements only.